Animal and Dog Bites Attorney Decatur GA

-If you have been bitten by a dog or other animal being irresponsibly maintained, you may have a dog/animal bite claim against the animal’s owner and you should call Decatur, Georgia animal and dog bites attorney, Andrew R. Lynch, P.C. immediately.
+If you have been bitten by a dog or other animal being irresponsibly maintained, you may have a legal claim against the animal’s owner and you should call Decatur, Georgia animal and dog bites attorney, Andrew R. Lynch, P.C. immediately.

 According to O.C.G.A. § 51-2-7, the owner of a dog or other type of “vicious or dangerous animal” is responsible for injuries caused by that dog under the following conditions: